ansible-community/katacoda-scenarios/fixing-a-bug/step3.md

 ### Fix mysql_user.py

-Now add the type for the `append_privs` parameter in the documentation for the by editing file `plugins/modules/mysql_user.py`.
+Now add the type for the `append_privs` parameter, in the documentation for the `mysql_user` module, by editing the `plugins/modules/mysql_user.py` file.

 `ansible_collections/community/mysql/plugins/modules/mysql_user.py`{{open}}